Proven-Paradox/shaper-system/Handbook.md

 Targets: Self and up to 2 allies
 Cost: 3 MP
 Effect: You and target allies move 1 Square.
 A given character can only move with this Ability once per Turn.
-Description: Moving at the same time as your .
+Description: Moving at the same time as your allies.
 This could represent coordinating tactical movement with well-trained teammates, a strong character physically lifting allies as they move, teleportation magic, a short range portal, or similar effects.

 #### Counter Stance
 Auxiliary